-10. INVESTMENT IN SUBSIDIARIES - continued
+11. INVESTMENT IN SUBSIDIARIES - continued

 - iv.
-The Company acquired 100% of the issued share capital of CCG Investment Limited with effect from 1 January 2014.
-The company was renamed to Loqus Public Sector Limited.
-The business and personnel were merged with the public sector activities of the Group. - v.
-Loqus Fleet Limited was set up to consolidate the Group's Fleet Management IPR and business. - vi.
+Logus Fleet Limited was set up to consolidate the Group's Fleet Management IPR and business. - v.
+The Company indirectly controls Simno Software Services Limited through Loqus UK Limited.
+Simno Software Services Limited was acquired on 4 May 2020. - vi.
 Datatrak IT Algerie Sarl is in the process of liquidation and the investment was fully provided for in previous periods.
 Such subsidiary was not consolidated due to the fact that amounts are immaterial for the Group and no transactions were entered into during the year under review.

-11. INVESTMENT IN ASSOCIATE
+12. INVESTMENT IN ASSOCIATE